maheshp/plugin-api.go.cd/source/includes/authorization/_026-authenticate-user.md

 ## Authenticate User

-This message is a request to the plugin to authenticate and authorize a user, along with the user credentials the GoCD server sends all known
+This message is a request to the plugin to authenticate and authorize a user.
+Along with the user credentials GoCD server sends the `<authConfig/>` and its corresponding `<roleConfig/>`.

-`<authConfig />`  and `<roleConfig />` configured for the plugin.
-In case of multiple `<authConfig />` configured for the plugin, the plugin is expected to try authenticating the user against each config until a successful authentication.
+In cases where multiple `<authConfig/>` are configured for a plugin, GoCD sends this message for each `<authConfig/>` along with it's corresponding `<roleConfig/>` until a successful authentication.

 GoCD forces a perodic re-authentication of users, this is to ensure any changes like removing of users or roles in the external authorization server are reflected in GoCD.